Terms and conditions

 Terms and conditions of offer

 When you accept an offer of a place at the University of Surrey (referred to below as “the University”, “we”, “us” and/or “our”), you are entering into an agreement with us under which the University is agreeing to provide you with a place on a programme of study at the University, subject to meeting any conditions of the offer.
-You are also agreeing to comply with our Charter, Statutes, Ordinances, Policies and Regulations.
+You are also agreeing to comply with our Charter, Statutes, Ordinances, Policies, Regulations and Codes of Practice.

-The regulations, codes or practice and policies cover, among other things: payment of fees; attendance at classes; submission of work; attendance at examinations; student discipline; complaints procedures; freedom of speech; and equal opportunities policies.
+The Regulations, Codes of Practice and Policies cover, among other things: payment of fees; attendance at classes; submission of work; attendance at examinations; student discipline; complaints procedures; freedom of speech; and equal opportunities policies.
 Please read them before you accept your offer of a place to ensure that you understand the commitment you are making.
-Please also be aware that our Charter, Statutes, Ordinances, Policies and Regulations may change from time to time but such changes will not materially change the nature of the services the University provides to you.
+Please also be aware that our Charter, Statutes, Ordinances, Policies, Regulations and Codes of Practice may change from time to time but such changes will not materially change the nature of the services the University provides to you.

 Upon registration at the University prior to commencement of your programme, you will enter into a further contract with the University, which will supplement the terms set out in this document and apply throughout your studies at the University.
 In the event of any inconsistency between the terms of this contract and the terms of any contract which you enter into upon registration, the terms of the latter shall take priority.